 - Fostering the widest possible international collaboration to produce knowledge for action with direct societal - Committing to inclusive and diverse practices, including the implementation of equitable and ethical standards for engagement and cooperation with Indigenous Peoples and their knowledge systems. - Striving for holistic, systemic, transdisciplinary research approaches that minimise environmental footprints.
-This includes co-design of research programs and coproduction of knowledge across different knowledge systems, as well as ensuring that funding programs are directly supporting and financing Indigenous Peoples' comprehensive participation for the benefit of all parties. - Support, connect and extend networks Document, understand, and amplify of Indigenous Peoples, academics, local leaders, and early career and community researchers to understand the human and environmental links. impacts and feedbacks with the polar human systems. regions and beyond. - Provide a comprehensive assessment of the operation and evolution of polar ecosystems enabling a more holistic understanding of the Earth's interconnected living systems and their trajectories in a changing climate.
+This includes co-design of research programs and coproduction of knowledge across different knowledge systems, as well as ensuring that funding programs are directly supporting and financing Indigenous Peoples' comprehensive participation for the benefit of all parties.

+of Indigenous Peoples, academics,

+local leaders, and early career and

+community researchers to understand

+impacts and feedbacks with the polar